ntmbayfield/g88-lecture-docs/Computer Science/Searching Algorithms/searchingAlgorithms.md

 ---

-# in other words: check every element in sequence until we find it.
+# Check every element until we find it.

 ---